smreed/kubecon-2015/slides/slides.md

   * single monolithic pod
 2. Decouple
   * extract services from pod where it makes sense
+  * refactoring your infrastructure
-3. Refactor
+3. Simplify
   * introduce ambassadors, adapters, and sidecars in order to increase cohesion

 ---

+# Phase 1 <br>Containerize

-# Monolithic Pod
+* Monolithic Pod

-"Megapod?"
+  * "Megapod?"
 "Podolith?"

-* Expose ports
+* Take this out: Expose minimal set of ports
-* Mount filesystems:
+* Volume mounts where possible
   * configuration
   * persistent storage
   * logs